 - Cleanser.
 This will get rid of any lingering dirt.

 - Spot treatment.
-Breakouts can be effectively treated at night with anti-inflammatory and drying products.
+You can effectively treat breakouts at night with anti-inflammatory and drying products.

 - Night cream or sleep mask.
-A richer moisturizer to assist with skin repair.
+A richer moisturizer assists with skin repair.

 Step 1: Oil-based makeup remover